Updated on May 30, 2023

 Symptoms of Dry Macular Degeneration

-Dry macular degeneration progresses more slowly and is less likely to result in significant vision loss or other problems.
+Dry macular degeneration progresses more slowly and is less likely to result in significant loss of vision or other problems.
 Changes in blood vessels are also less severe in dry macular degeneration.

 Symptoms include: